New recycling service FAQs

 re3 area residents are already very conscientious and effective glass recyclers and our bottle bring banks are well used.
 In addition, by collecting glass in separate containers, we can recycle it into higher grade glass products bringing additional value to our recycling process.

 No - we continue to collect the following items from the kerbside:

-- Tins, cans and aerosols, eg beans or soup tins, drinks cans, deodorants, air fresheners
+- Tins, cans and aerosols, for example beans or soup tins, drinks cans, deodorants, air fresheners

-- Paper and cardboard, eg magazines, cereal boxes, cardboard tubes, online delivery packaging
+- Paper and cardboard, for example magazines, cereal boxes, cardboard tubes, online delivery packaging